dweng0/doccadefinitions/README.md

 ## Installing / Getting started

+DD is still in development, thus features have not been implemented.

 install dependencies.
 Make sure you have typescript 2.4 or greater
 In the root dir type the following